Turner Environmental Law Clinic

 The Turner Environmental Law Clinic works with and represents numerous individuals, community groups, and nonprofit organizations.
 We’re proud of the relationships we’ve built, and we’re excited to work together to protect the environment.
-Some of our clients and partners include:
+Some of our clients, co-counsel, and partners include:

 - Alliance to Halt Fermi 3

 - Atlanta Farm to School

 - Beyond Pesticides